maxharlow/reconcile/README.md

 #### `uk-company-numbers-to-uk-company-officer-ids`

-Use [Companies House](https://beta.companieshouse.gov.uk/) to look up a list of company numbers, and retrieve the IDs and names of their officers.
+Use [Companies House](https://find-and-update.company-information.service.gov.uk/) to look up a list of company numbers, and retrieve the IDs and names of their officers.

 Parameters:
-* `apiKey` A Companies House [API key](https://developer.companieshouse.gov.uk/developer/applications/register).
+* `apiKey` A Companies House [API key](https://developer.company-information.service.gov.uk/developer/applications/register).
 * `companyNumberField` Company number column.
-Optional.
-Default is `"companyNumber"`.

 Produces a CSV including columns:
 * `officerID`